guangjian/mano-client/README.md

-# mano-client
+# nfv-client
-client for mano validation
+client for nfv validation